Wolverine971/9takes/src/blog/enneagram/enneagram-faqs.md

 <details>
 <summary class="accordion">Can your Enneagram type change over time?</summary>
   <p class="panel">While individuals may exhibit traits or tendencies from other Enneagram types throughout their lives, the core
-    motivations, fears, and desires that define each type typically remain relatively stable over time.
-However, the Enneagram system emphasizes personal growth and self-awareness, and individuals can work to become more balanced and integrated within their type, as well as to develop traits and qualities associated with other types.
+    motivations, fears, and desires that define each type typically remain relatively stable over time. <br> <br>However, the Enneagram system emphasizes personal growth and self-awareness, and individuals can work to become more balanced and integrated within their type, as well as to develop traits and qualities associated with other types.
  </p>